Forward selection and post-selection inference in factorial designs: Additional results

 \end{enumerate} \end{theorem}

 Theorem \ref{thm:ms-consistency} consists of two parts.
-First, one can control the type I error rate, which is defined as the probability of over-selects at least one zero effect.
-The definition is introduced and elaborated detailedly in \cite{wasserman2009high} for model selection.
-Second, if the tuning parameter $\alpha = \sum_{d=1}^D\alpha_d$ vanish asymptotically, one can actually achieve perfect screening up to $D$ levels of effects.
-To apply Theorem \ref{thm:ms-consistency} to specific procedures, the key step is to verify Assumption \ref{asp:valid-consistent} and justify Assumption \ref{asp:H-heredity}, which we will do for Bonferroni corrected marginal t tests as an example in the next section.
+First, one can control the type I error rate, which is defined as the probability of over-selecting at least one zero effect.
+The definition is introduced and elaborated in more detail in \cite{wasserman2009high} for model selection in linear regression.
+Second, if the tuning parameter $\alpha = \sum_{d=1}^D\alpha_d$ vanishes asymptotically, one can achieve selection consistency up to $D$ levels of effects.
+To apply Theorem \ref{thm:ms-consistency} to specific procedures, the key step is to justify Assumption \ref{asp:valid-consistent} and Assumption \ref{asp:H-heredity}, which we will do for Bonferroni corrected marginal $t$-tests as an example in the proof of Theorem \ref{thm:marginal-t} (see Section \ref{sec:pf-marginal-t}).

-Moreover, the scaling of $\alpha_N$ plays an important role in theoretical discussion.
-To achieve perfect selection, we hope $\alpha_N$ decays as fast as possible; ideally if $\alpha_N$ equals zero then we do not commit any type I error (or equivalently, we will never select redundant effects).
-However, for many data-dependent selection procedure $\alpha$ can only decay at certain rates, because a fast decaying $\alpha$ means higher possibility of rejection, thus can lead to strict under-selection.
-Therefore, in the tuning process, $\alpha_d$ should be scaled properly if one wants to pursue perfect selection.
-Nevertheless, even if the tuning is hard and perfect model selection can not be achieved, we still have many strategies to exploit the advantage of the forward screening procedure.
-We will have more discussions in later sections.
+Moreover, the scaling of $\alpha$ plays an important role in theoretical discussion.
+To achieve selection consistency, we hope $\alpha$ decays as fast as possible; ideally, if $\alpha$ equals zero then we do not commit any type I error (or equivalently, we will never select redundant effects).
+However, for many data-dependent selection procedures, $\alpha$ can only decay at certain rates because a fast decaying $\alpha$ means a higher possibility of rejection, thus leading to strict under-selection.
+Therefore, in the tuning process, $\alpha_d$ should be scaled properly if one wants to achieve selection consistency.
+Nevertheless, even if the tuning is hard and selection consistency can not be achieved, we still have many strategies to exploit the advantage of the forward selection procedure; see Section \ref{sec:imperfect-ms} for more discussion.

-Lastly, as we have commented earlier, in practice people have many alternative methods for the S-step.
+Lastly, as we have commented in Section \ref{sec::forward-ms-alg}, in practice people have many alternative methods for the S-step.
 They are attractive in factorial experiments because many lead to simple form solutions due to the orthogonality of factorial designs.
 For example, Lasso is a commonly adopted strategy for variable selection in linear models \citep{zhao2006model}.
 It solves the following penalized WLS problem in factorial settings:

 Due to the orthogonality of $G$, the resulting $\hat{\bbM}$ has a closed-form solution \citep{hastie2009elements}: